Workflow Stability

 This typically includes:

-This work is commonly performed through a Workflow Stability Assessment.
+This work is commonly performed through an Operations Diagnostic.

 The next step is clarity.